julian-klode/lingolang/docs/permissions.md

 # Permissions for Go
 In the previous chapter, we saw monads, linear types, and the two generalisations of linear types as capabilities and fractional permissions.
 This chapter introduces permissions for Go based on the concepts from 'Capabilities for Sharing'[@Boyland:2001:CSG:646158.680004], and certain operations that will be useful to build a static analyser that checks permissions on a Go program.
+In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in the `permission` package.

 The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful, and we also need to deal with legacy code and perhaps could use some other permissions for describing Go-specific operations, like a permission for allowing a function to be executed as a goroutine.

+## Structure of permissions
 This approach to linear types in Go is called _Lingo_ (short for linear Go).
 Permissions in Lingo are different from the original approach in 'Capabilities for Sharing' in a few points.
 First of all, because Go has no notion of identity, since it uses pointers, the right for that is dropped.
 We end up with 5 rights, or permission bits: